Lin-Brain-Lab/website/src/routes/join/join_work/+page.md

 # {title}

-## Postdoctoral fellows and full-time researchers/technician/engineers
+## Postdoctoral fellows and full-time researchers/technicians/engineers
 We are open to recruit postdoctoral fellows and full-time researchers, technicians, and engineers.
-In particular, we enthusiastically to find colleagues to build devices, develop computational models, and reveal neural substrates correlated brain function and dysfunction.
+In particular, we enthusiastically identify colleagues to build devices, develop computational models, and reveal neural substrates correlated with brain function and dysfunction.
 Some job postings are [here](https://sunnybrook.ca/employment/?d=16).
 Can't find a post that fits you?
 Don't hesitate to contact us if you think you are a great one.

 ## Graduate students